-Neighbourhoods come in all shapes and sizes and we are looking for people with a passion for making their communities a better place to become a Neighbourhood Watch Co-ordinator.
+Neighbourhoods come in all shapes and sizes and we are looking for people with a passion for making their communities a better place to live within by volunteering to become a Neighbourhood Watch Co-ordinator.

 As a co-ordinator you will need to communicate with your scheme members, maintain and update your scheme profile as and when required.

 As part of becoming a NHW Co-ordinator you should sign up to the public service messaging system ‘In The Know’ you can do this here;

 You will also be provided with details on how you can keep in touch with local public services via Facebook and other social media channels

 If you would like to know more before applying why not visit the Lancashire Combined Watch Forum website? you can do this here;